whosonfirst/whosonfirst-www-iamhere/README.md

 ## Data sources

 The [whosonfirst-data](https://github.com/whosonfirst/whosonfirst-data) dataset is large and not everyone may need or want to download all of it just to use `whosonfirst-www-iamhere`.
+We've included a pre-compiled binary verion of the `wof-clone-metafiles` program – again, available for OS X, Windows and Linux – that allows you to import a subset of Who's On First data defined in one or more "meta" files.
+Meta files are just CSV files which contain paths to specific Who's On First records.

+The Who's On First project produces meta files for each of the placetypes in the [WOF hierarchy](https://github.com/whosonfirst/whosonfirst-placetypes).

 ### Using wof-clone-metafiles

+In this example we will download the meta file for regions from the [whosonfirst-data](https://github.com/whosonfirst/whosonfirst-data) repository and use that as the input to the `wof-clone-metafiles` program.
+Like this:

 ```
 $> wget https://raw.githubusercontent.com/whosonfirst/whosonfirst-data/master/meta/wof-region-latest.csv